platformsh/platformsh-docs/docs/src/languages/php/redis.md

 2. Check out the version specified in the build hook.
 3. Compile the extension.
 4. Copy the resulting `redis.so` file to [your app root](../../create-apps/app-reference.md#root-directory).
-5. Adds a line to the `php.ini` file in your app root to enable the extension, creating the file if necessary.
+5. Add a line to the `php.ini` file in your app root to enable the extension, creating the file if necessary.

-If the script does not find a `$PLATFORM_CACHE_DIR` directory defined, it exits silently.
-That means if you run the build hook locally it will have no effect.
+If the script doesn't find a `$PLATFORM_CACHE_DIR` directory defined, it exits silently.
+So if you run the build hook locally, it has no effect.